futhrevo/motobite-meteor-app/README.md

 # README #

-Created using meteor in MAC
+Created using meteor in Mac
+Authors:
+Rakesh k.rakeshlal@gmail.com
+Sandeep sandepkumr@gmail.com

 ### What is this repository for? ###